coinman-tech/petrachor-singularity-box/README.md

 Create additional accounts, by repeating this step.

-# Starte a mining node:
+# Start a mining node:

 singularity run ptaminer_v1.simg /petrachor/build/petrachor/./petrachor -j -m on -a "your pta address"